One Renaissance Square

 - Represented international cookie franchisor in dispute involving health and safety violations and brand standards and unpaid royalties.
 Obtained preliminary injunction to enforce termination and enjoin franchisee from Lanham Act violations.

-- Represent international real estate franchisor as lead national litigation counsel in numerous trademark infringement actions and franchisee disputes throughout the United States and abroad.
+- Represented international real estate franchisor as lead national litigation counsel in numerous trademark infringement actions and franchisee disputes throughout the United States and abroad.

-- Defended business sign franchisor in several related actions filed by former franchisee alleging fraudulent earnings claim, racketeering and breach of franchise agreement.
+- Represented business sign franchisor in several related actions filed by former franchisee alleging fraudulent earnings claim, racketeering and breach of franchise agreement.
 Court granted summary judgment on all claims asserted by franchisee.

 - Represented legal document preparation franchisor in termination-related dispute with multiple unit franchisee.
-Obtained a temporary restraining order, and then permanent injunction, enjoining franchisee from continuing to operate competing business utilizing our client’s trade secrets.
+Obtained permanent injunction enjoining franchisee from continuing to operate competing business.

 Education and Honors